wolpertinger-reasoner/Wolpertinger/README.md

 ```

 The ontologies that represent models will be written in the folder 3coloring-models.
 One can derive the solution from each model by looking at the instances of RedNode, BlueNode, and GreenNode.
 If individual  _v\_i_ is an instance of RedNode, then we give red color to vertex _v_, etc.

+### Justifications

+Wolpertinger has built-in functionality for computing justifications.